jquku/Matrix-Chatbot/README.md

    - [NLP strategy](#nlp-strategy)
 - [License](#license)

 This natural language processing matrix-chatbot is designed for the messenger [Element](https://github.com/vector-im/element-web) (previously named Riot.im) and is based on the [matrix-nio client libary](https://github.com/poljar/matrix-nio).
 The chatbot can be used as a digital learning assistant for students and answers lecture related questions with references to slides.
+The chatbot communicates in english and german.
 Knowledge extension is achieved by simply adding new rules in predetermined files that serve as a data basis for the chatbot.
 The application also offers a statistical overview of frequently asked topics, which can be queried directly via the chatbot.

 ## Perequisites